mad-carto/mapping_CES_indicators/README.md

 > Gugulica, M., & Burghardt, D. (2023). *Mapping indicators of cultural ecosystem services use in urban green spaces based on text classification of geosocial media data*.
 Ecosystem Services, 60, 101508. https://doi.org/10.1016/j.ecoser.2022.101508

-If you use the code or supplementary material from this repository, please cite:

-> Gugulica, M. (2025). *Mapping CES Indicators — Supplementary Material* [Code and data].
-Zenodo. https://doi.org/10.5281/zenodo.17131841